-- 8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?
-The number of gang-related incidents in St. Mary's County remains the same and is having a residual impact on the school environment.
+8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?

+The number of gang-related incidents in St. Mary's County is increasing and is having a residual impact on the school environment.
 We continue to work with local and state law enforcement agencies to investigate reported gang activity.
-We continually work with the Southern Maryland Information Center (SMIC) to validate potential gangs impacting our school communities.
 The number of students involved is isolated to a very small percentage of the total number of students.
 Disruptions in the school environment have occurred ranging from physical attack on students and staff as well as other illegal activity to include vandalism, drug possession, and weapons on campus.
-This has resulted in outreach to law enforcement partners to investigate and potentially validate suspected gang activity.
+There has been an increase in the number of student-involved gun related crimes occurring in the community during the past year.
+This has resulted in outreach to law enforcement partners to investigate and potentially validate suspected gang activity and further coordination with the St. Mary's County State's Attorney's Office.
 Meetings are held on a weekly basis with law enforcement and school administrators to address any gang related concerns.
-The Department of Student Services is proactively engaged in intervention strategies and to assist students who have been determined to be a significant risk to the school environment due to their declared gang affiliation and participation in crimes both on and off the school campus. - 9.
-Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
+The Department of Student Services is proactively engaged in intervention strategies and to assist students who have been determined to be a significant risk to the school environment due to their declared gang affiliation and participation in crimes both on and off the school campus.

+9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.

 St. Mary's County Public Schools and law enforcement have a collaborative working relationship that is beneficial to the ongoing work in both the schools and community.